ESSENTIAL FUNCTIONS OF THE POSITION:

 Personal contacts are typically with co-workers and fellow employees of the department as well as employees of different departments, external agencies, and the general public.
 The purpose of the contacts is assist with the duties or to answer questions requiring explanation or limited interpretation of procedures, rules and regulations.
 Contacts may be civil or hostile in nature.

 First Application Review:

-The first application review date will commence on May 26, 2021.
+The first application review date will commence immediately.
 All application submitted after that date will be placed in a separate folder awaiting the outcome of the initial review.
 Should none of the original applicants be selected, the second set will be available for review.

 This position is a “safety sensitive” position as defined by the US DOT drug and alcohol testing regulations, the Oklahoma Standards for Workplace Drug and Alcohol Testing Act and/or Oklahoma Medical Marijuana laws.
 The “safety sensitive” positions in the following categories may be subject to periodic random drug testing pursuant to City of Lawton Administrative Policy 3-02: Drug & Alcohol Free Workplace.
 Marijuana is one of the substances included in the drug panel screening.
 Possession of a medical marijuana license will not excuse you from the testing process, or the consequences of testing positive for marijuana.
 The categories listed are inclusive of City of Lawton jobs only.

 - Police Officers or Peace Officers;

 - Employees authorized to carry firearms;